chatmail/dkim-milter/README.md

 ***in development***

-*Status notice: alpha, in development – but feature-complete.
+*Status notice: in development, but feature-complete.
 All planned features for an initial release are available.
-Lots of polishing/renaming/pondering, documenting, testing etc. still to be done, feedback welcome.*
+A bit of polishing still to do, feedback welcome.*

 🏗 🏗 🏗